Larstn/iLabs/README.md

 - _Grating (5 different gratings are available)_
 - _Position of the photodetector (about 283 positions)_

 _Each unique combination of possible control values is a state of the diffraction experiment.
 Thus, the experiment has: 2 [Light] * 2 [Red Laser] * 2 [Green Laser] * 5 [Grating] * 283 [Photodetector] = 11,320 states.
-Even though this might sound like a lot of states, the recording of the diffraction experiment takes less than 2 hours and it can easily be uploaded to the vLabs platform._
+Even though this might sound like a lot of states, the recording of the diffraction experiment takes less than 2 hours and it can easily be uploaded to the iLabs platform._

 ## Digitalizing your experiment
-To turn your experiment into a dataset that can be uploaded to the vLabs platform, you need to record it in all possible states.
+To turn your experiment into a dataset that can be uploaded to the iLabs platform, you need to record it in all possible states.
 For this, you need software to walk through all the possible combinations of the control variables and, once your experiment reached the state, record all data points (here called indicator data) associated with this state and take pictures with your camera.
 If your experiment is already computer controlled and you thought about the possible values for each control, this is straight forward.

 ### Recording the states
 The code that allows your experiment to reach all possible states can be relatively simple.
 You can to either make adjustments to the code that currently runs your experiment or write a short new code piece importing the existing code that runs the experiment.
 Given functions to control your equipment, you need to write nested for-loops to run through the possible values of each control.
 You should use one for-loop for each control.
 In each for-loop, change the control value of one piece of equipment.
 For setting the control values, use the functions to control your hardware, e.g. over your RasberryPi.